 In this interactive installation, a virtual 3D model is generated in realtime as one exhales into a handheld shell-like form.
 The strength and speed of the breath in each moment determines how wide the vessel is.
 These forms are then 3D printed or translated into ceramic through slipcasting or clay 3D printing.
-Each vessel transforms the ephemeral breath into a persistent record of a moment otherwise already lost to time.
+Each vessel transforms the ephemeral breath into a persistent record of a moment otherwise already lost to time, an archive of exhalation.